 The idea that a skilled crusader would take it upon themselves to steal from the rich and give to the poor is as thrilling a tale as any.

-While the English had Robin Hood, a skilled archer, and swordsman, the Polish had Jasonik, a charming thief who plundered the countryside with a bunch of his friends.
+While the English had Robin Hood, a skilled archer, and swordsman, the Polish had Janosik, a charming thief who plundered the countryside with a bunch of his friends.

 In fact, much like Robin Hood, he and his merry band of vagabonds would bestow gifts and money upon the poor.

-The myth goes that Jasonik was more than just a man.
+The myth goes that Janosik was more than just a man.
 He had supernatural powers that made him invincible to bullets and wounds.

 He also had the magical ability to move from one place to another at an astonishingly quick pace – faster than any normal human being.